ReinhardLenz/PolarisPointer/README.md

 2. Compass Module (Compass.cpp / Compass.h)
 Encapsulates all BNO055 communication:

-Initializes the IMU, checks connection, and sets it to use the external crystal.
+Initializes the IMU, checks connection, and sets it to use.

 Provides a clean method:
 float heading = compass.getHeading();